bigskyblvd/dontworryaboutit/README.md

 read the title

-Mortgages and economic bullshit or something, idk, why are you looking.
+Mortgages and stuff or something, who knows, why are you looking anyway.